MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 ## Can user (subscriber) phone numbers be converted to service numbers?
 <a name="bkmk_type_1"> </a>

 Yes they can.
 All you need to do is submit a service request that includes your organization's tenant GUID and the phone numbers you want converted.
 To do this, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

-## Can I transfer or port out numbers?
-<a name="bkmk_type_1"> </a>

-To transfer or  *port out*  phone numbers from Teams to another phone service provider or carrier, you need to set a PIN.
-After you set the PIN, include it when you request to port a phone number out.

-If you need to get more phone numbers than this, contact the [PSTN service desk help](../manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).

 ## Common mistakes to watch out for
 <a name="bkmk_type_1"> </a>